 - If combined with air resistance, gives a lot of control over the resistance

-- Motion not as smooth as air or water rowers
+- Motion not as smooth as air or water rowers: Of course that also depends on the quality of the rower but in general air or water rowers feel smoother.

 Size: Similar in size to an air rower.
 Most models come with foldable or even detachable slide rails for better storage options.